normalifelias/lean4-quicksort/README.md

 **Notes**

+- Algorithm in Basic.lean is currently around 33% faster than Std implementation (Array.qsort)
-- Precalculating arr.size for pivotsplitHelper does not show any notable performance improvements (simplified by compiler?)
+- Precalculating arr.size for pivotsplitHelper in Basic.lean does not show any notable performance improvements (simplified by compiler?)
-- Rewrite using lo-hi ranges WIP, should allow for efficient in-place sorting
+- Rewrite using lo-hi ranges WIP, currently significantly slower than old implementation (Basic.lean)